 PVAD = P + P [ (1 - (1 + r) - (n - 1) ) ÷ r ]

-What is the present value of an annuity due if the interest rate is 5 percent and you are promised the money at the end of 3 years if the payment is $100 per year?
+For example, an annuity due's interest rate is 5%, you are promised the money at the end of 3 years and the payment is $100 per year.

 Using the present value of an annuity due formula:

-The function that we use for present value of an annuity due on an Excel spreadsheet is:
+Spreadsheets are designed to calculate present values and other financial calculations.
+The function used for the present value of an annuity due on a spreadsheet is: